Hey Kids (Start Here)

 Nothing happens.

-If he is lucky, it is early.
+If he’s lucky, it’s early.

-If he is not, it is late.
+If he’s not, it’s late.

 Newt decides to find out later.

 He considers trying to go back to sleep, but that’s a one-way ticket to an hours-long blur of memories passing incognito as nightmares, and Newt isn’t into that so he gets up, collects his glasses and clothes, then showers like a pro, without simultaneously wearing his pajamas and with a lot of strategic eye closing.
-As he’s pulling on his clothes it occurs to him that this might actually be shaping up into a pretty promising day in terms of positive psychological momentum.
-He does his best not to think about his dreams, at all, not ever, but even without direct analytic assessment of his subconscious he’s pretty sure that the dreams he was having last night were garden variety city-destroying and civilization-ending dreams because those tend to bother him less than the dreams where a wronged chorus of cut-apart alien brains are screaming his name in a strange meld of rabid vengeance and covetous pining.
+As he’s pulling on his clothes, it occurs to him that this might actually be shaping up into a pretty promising day in terms of positive psychological momentum.
+He does his best not to think about his dreams, at all, not ever, but even without direct analytic assessment of his subconscious he’s pretty sure the dreams he was having last night were garden variety city-destroying and civilization-ending dreams because those tend to bother him less than the dreams where a wronged chorus of cut-apart alien brains are screaming his name in a strange meld of rabid vengeance and covetous pining.
 He has a tough time with those dreams, because the vengeance he gets but the longing he doesn’t, except for the part of him that does, that really gets it, that wants to be with them and that wants to make reparations for the terrible things he’s done.
 Because he should have killed them.
 The kids.
-But he didn’t know how and he didn’t know he’d needed to, and even if he had known both those things he still wouldn’t have been able to do it because a) he had and still has certain responsibilities to his own species because it’s his and he likes it, b) he’s not really into killing stuff, like, really really not into it, not even undead monsters, and c) destroying samples is bad for science and it’s extra bad if one needs those samples to save one’s civilization.
+But he didn’t know how and he didn’t know he’d needed to, and even if he’d known both those things he still wouldn’t have been able to do it because a) he had and still has certain responsibilities to his own species because it’s his and he likes it, b) he’s not really into killing stuff, like, really really not into it, not even undead monsters, and c) destroying samples is bad for science and it’s extra bad if one needs those samples to save one’s civilization.

 When he gets to the kitchen he discovers he has won the sleep habits lottery because the glow of the digital clock lets him know that it is four thirty in the morning, and, therefore, not late but early.